ulfvins/CodeForContent/content/blog/using-aes-in-powershell.md

 $RNG.GetBytes($InitializationVector)
 {{< /highlight >}}

 Next, we need to setup the AES Cipher.
-Here we use the .NET Class AesCryptoServiceprovider, and setup the IV and Key we are using for the encryption:
+Here we use the .NET Class **AesCryptoServiceprovider**, and setup the IV and Key we are using for the encryption:

 {{< highlight powershell >}}
 #NOTE: Create a AES Crypto Provider: